KnowScratcher/QuakeCord/JOURNAL.md

 **Total time spent: 2h**

-# June 4th: Print the second model
+# June 4th: Print the second model.

 My teacher seems supportive and help me print another version of the model, this time, the power line fit smoothly.